domeniko-gentner/network-cheatsheet/README.md

 # network-cheatsheet

-A networking cheatsheet for self-hosting.
-See a preview [here](https://cs.tuxstash.de).
+A networking cheatsheet for your work computer or at home.
+Run with a simple web server like this:

+* Python: `python -m http.server`
+* Ruby: `ruby -run -e httpd .`

+Can also be viewed [here](https://cs.tuxstash.de) online.
+If you have suggestions or additions, please open an issue :).

 <!--suppress HtmlDeprecatedAttribute -->
 <p align="center">